ToHe-MT/LibraryApp/README.md

 - `PORT` - The port number on which the server will run. or by default 4000
 - `MONGODB_URI` - MongoDB Atlas URL (Do not forget to setting up on your mongoDb atlas)

+### PopulateDB

+There is function that I made to populate the DB Instead of adding it one by one `node populatedb.js`

 ### To run the server use